 ---|

-- Best for: as a substitute for a purse |
+โ Best for: as a substitute for a purse |

-- Affordable |
+โ Affordable |

-- Lightweight and compact |
+โ Lightweight and compact |

-- Cute and good-looking |
+โ Cute and good-looking |

-- Very little space in the main compartment |
+โ Very little space in the main compartment |

-Because they’re so small, they’ll usually only be able to fit around 10-20 l of items inside.
-A lot of mini backpacks are made from genuine or faux leather, which makes them retain the shape when empty or half-full.
+Because theyโre so small, theyโll usually only be able to fit around 10-20 l of items inside.
+Many mini backpacks are made from genuine or faux leather, making them retain their shape when empty or half-full.
+That said, they arenโt intended to be used for long periods because they arenโt too comfortable or durable.
+Theyโll be great for short day trips, though, or laid-back everyday use.

-Crossbody Sling Backpacks
+4. Crossbody Sling Backpacks

 Key Features: |